-Water: Keep water in the central cup.
-Change water frequently with clean water to prevent rot.
+- Water: Keep water in the central cup.
+Change water frequently to prevent rot.
 Avoid tap water if possible.
-During colder weather, they can be watered lightly in the soil, with a dry cup.
+During colder weather, they can be watered lightly in the soil with a dry cup.

-Soil: Any soil mix.
-These are technically airplants that use their roots for support.
+- Soil: Any soil mix will work fine.
+These are technically air plants that use their roots for support.

-Fertilizer: Fertilizer very sparingly with a liquid fertilizer during the growing season.
+- Fertilizer: Fertilize very sparingly with a liquid fertilizer during the growing season.

-Although there are several varieties of guzmania in cultivation, by far the most popular in the trade are the G. lingulata and G. sanguinea.
+Although there are several varieties of guzmania in cultivation, by far the most popular in the trade is the G. lingulata and G. sanguinea.
 Hybridists have worked with these plants extensively, producing an amazing array of flower bract colors.
-The red varieties, among the most popular, include G. 'Luna,' G. 'Passion,' and many others.
+The red varieties, among the most popular, include G. Luna, G. Passion, and many others.
 Guzmania are also available in multicolor: yellow, white, orange, and purple.

 Guzmania are fairly typical bromeliads.
-The two best tips for success are these: make sure the plant is potted adequately so it won't pull over the container and provide ample warmth and humidity.
+The two best tips for success are: make sure the plant is potted adequately so it won't pull over the container and provide ample warmth and humidity.
 If the plant is exposed to cold, dump out the central cup and refill with warmer water at the first available opportunity.
-These plants don't acclimate to higher light levels as well as some other bromeliads, so be extra careful about exposure to direct sunlight.
+These plants don't acclimate to higher light levels as well as some other bromeliads, therefore be extra careful about exposure to direct sunlight.